Constructing EYM amplitudes by inverse soft limit: Conclusion

 \section{Conclusion}

-In this paper, we verified that the spanning forest formulas of single- and double-trace MHV amplitudes in EYM can be reconstructed precisely through the inverse soft limit.
+In this paper, we verified that the spanning forest formulas of single- and double-trace MHV amplitudes in EYM can be reconstructed precisely through the inverse soft limit, all possible MHV configurations have been discussed and are consistent with previous conclusions in \cite{Cachazo:2014xea,Du:2016wkt,Tian:2021dzf}.
 A generalized identity of spinnor products, obtained by braiding Schouten identities and interpreted by graphs, was proposed and proved.
 It is worth highlighting again that such an ISL approach to amplitudes is not unique and should not be limited to MHV sector.
-In a similar vein, it is conjectured that applying other generalized Schouten identities may uncover similar properties.
+In a similar vein, there may be some other generalizations of Schouten identities that may help to uncover symmetric formulas for amplitudes beyond MHV.
+In addition, starting from a nonvanishing three-point amplitude and making an analogous discussion with those in \secref{sec4.5}, (as pointed in \cite{Nandan:2012rk}), one can evaluate single-trace EYM amplitudes with more complicated helicity configurations, and even multi-trace amplitude when the B fields and dilatons are also taken into account.
+Nevertheless, a more symmetric form of such amplitudes still deserves some further study.